arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-That's all.
-The first step to managing future prices is ready.
-As next we will need to implement removing and updating the pricing catalog entries.
+That's it.
+The first step in managing future prices is complete.
+The next step is to implement the removal and updating of price catalogue entries.